hosannahighertech/gateway-php/README.md

 The Gateway object can then be used for creating Payment requests and Confirming for Receipts.

 ### 2. Sending Payment Request
 To create Payment request, just create an object of `PaymentRequest` class and then use gateway `sendRequest` method to send that.
-The method returns a `string` containing payment ID, upon success or a `false` upon failure.
+The method returns object of `RequestReceipt` containing, upon success or a `null` upon failure.
 Use Gateway object's `getError` method to get the actual error message.

 ```php